What business entities should I consider for my side hustle?

 If your side hustle merely supplements your regular income, there's little reason to pay taxes on these funds twice—once when your business receives them and once when you receive a paycheck from your business.
 By forming an LLC, you can allow these funds to pass directly through to you, where they're taxed as ordinary income.

-On the other hand, there's a good reason that most larger corporations are set up as C-corps—adding several hundred thousand dollars of business income to your regular income can be enough to send you into the highest income tax bracket.
-In these situations, a C-corp or LLC may be a better prospect.
-You can ask a lawyer if you have specific questions about tax liability and your business.
+On the other hand, there's a good reason that most larger corporations are set up as corporations—adding several hundred thousand dollars of business income to your regular income can be enough to send you into the highest income tax bracket.
+In these situations, a corporation or LLC may be a better prospect.
+You can ask a Rocket Legal Pro™ if you have specific questions about tax liability and your business.

 Legal liability

 Just about any corporate form will provide a business owner with more legal protections than a sole proprietorship.
-However, when it comes to minimizing a business owner's personal liability, an LLC, C-corp, or Nonprofit is often the way to go.
+However, when it comes to minimizing a business owner's personal liability, an LLC, corporation, or nonprofit is often the way to go.
 The extent to which you'll need to insulate yourself from liability will largely depend on the nature of your side hustle.
 If you're repairing hard drives, the universe of legal claims that can be levied against you is much different than if you're driving for a rideshare company or providing remote tech support.
-Sometimes, talking this through with a lawyer can provide some insight.
+Sometimes, talking this through with a Legal Pro can provide some insight.

 Conflicts of interest

-If you already have a full-time "day" job, you may need to take some steps to protect yourself against any conflict of interest with your employer.
+If you already have a full-time day job, you may need to take some steps to protect yourself against any conflict of interest with your employer.
 This can be as simple as adding a few sentences to the contracts you use with clients or notifying your employer in writing of your side gig.
-In some situations, your employer may have its own rules and notification procedures about "moonlighting."
-If so, your employee handbook will control.
+In some situations, your employer may have its own rules and notification procedures about moonlighting.
+If you are concerned that your side gig may conflict with your day job, check your employer's policies.
 In either event, having your side hustle set up as its own standalone business can aid you in creating a clear division between your 9-5 life and your side hustle life.
-Giving your business a legal structure doesn't need to be a hassle—and if you're earning money at a side hustle, forming a separate business entity may be the best way to protect yourself from legal judgments, tax liens, and other expensive headaches that can cut into your bottom line.
+Giving your business a legal structure doesn't need to be a hassle—and if you're earning money at a side hustle, registering your business may be the best way to protect yourself from legal judgments, tax liens, and other expensive headaches that can cut into your bottom line.

-What are the risks of not forming a business entity for my side hustle?
+What are the risks of not registering a business entity for my side hustle?

-When you run a side hustle without forming a separate business entity, you are essentially operating as a sole proprietorship or a general partnership (if you have a business partner) by default.
+When you run a side hustle without registering your business, you are essentially operating as a sole proprietorship or a general partnership (if you have a business partner) by default.
 While this is a common approach for many small businesses and side hustles due to its simplicity, there are several risks associated with not forming a distinct business entity.

-If you are ready to consider forming a separate business entity for your side hustle, reach out to a business services specialist at Rocket Lawyer or start your business formation online.
-We'll take care of your formation filing so you can get back to business.
+If you are ready to register an LLC, corporation, or nonprofit for your side hustle, reach out to a Business Pro at Rocket Lawyer or start your business registration online.
+With a Rocket Legal+ membership, your first business registration filing is FREE (excluding state fees).
+We'll take care of your registration filing so you can get back to business.

 This article contains general legal information and does not contain legal advice.
 Rocket Lawyer is not a law firm or a substitute for an attorney or law firm.
 The law is complex and changes often.
 For legal advice, please ask a lawyer.